../

 }

-Next, we write the jump machine code.
-The assembly pseudo-code is as follows:
+Then, write the jump machine code.
+Its assembly pseudo-code is as follows:

 mov rax, &hook_func